"The opposite of courage in our society is not cowardice, it is conformity." - Rollo May

 Yet from the time we are born, we are raised to conform and fit into society — to think, act and be like everyone else.
 It started with our parents and later continued on in our schools.
 And within a few years of being "schooled", we become programmed to conform and follow instructions without asking why.

 Now if we were raised to fit into a happy and peaceful society, conformity wouldn’t be such a bad thing.
-But surely that is not the kind of society or world we live in, is it?
+But surely that is not the kind of world we live in, is it?

 A world that is inherently lost tries to tell us what life is all about.
 It provides a standardised message and blueprint for everyone to follow.